The Crippled Tree

 The Crippled Tree is a history and biography by Han Suyin.
 It covers the years 1885 to 1928, beginning with the life of her father, a Belgium-educated Chinese engineer of Hakka heritage, from a family of minor gentry in Sichuan.
-It describes how he met and married her mother, a Flemish Belgian, his return to China and her own birth and early life.
-(She was born in 1917).
+It describes how he met and married her mother, a Flemish Belgian, his return to China, and her own birth and early life.

-A man's life begins with his ancestors and is continued in his descendants.
-My father's life, and after my father my own life, begins with the Family.
-To describe the Family I must go back into time past and tell how the progenitors came to the land where they settled.
-For they were Hakkas, the Guest People, wanderers within the continent that is China.

-She goes on to describe how her family's ancestors had fled from the Mongol invasion of North China, and became gentry in Sichuan, the 'land of the four rivers'.
-How they were involved in putting down a revolt by the Hui people, Chinese Muslims who rebelled in sympathy with the great Taiping Rebellion of the mid-19th century.